Hikmet Kıvılcımlı: Writing on the 'Kurdish Question'

 After the Ararat Rebellion of 1930, the Turkish Communist Party (TKP) took the position that the Kurdish movement of the day was reactionary, a product of backward feudal social relations, and in service to British and French imperialism.
-In contrast to this, in the 8th Volume of his Yol series written during in his time in Elaziğ prison, Kıvılcımlı argued that the question around the rebellion was one of ‘a national question, a Kurdish national question’ and that the Kurds consisted a nation due to territorial, linguistic, and cultural unity.
+In contrast to this, in the 8th Volume of his Yol series written during his time in Elaziğ prison, Kıvılcımlı argued that the question around the rebellion was one of ‘a national question, a Kurdish national question’ and that the Kurds consisted a nation due to territorial, linguistic, and cultural unity.
 He strongly criticised both the assimilation and ‘Turkifiication’ policies of the Turkish Republic, as well as the TKP for its failure to analyse the Kurdish Question and as a national question as an indispensable part of the democratic revolution in Turkey.
 This analysis was forward thinking for its time, prefiguring the analyses of later Turkish Communists and the Kurdish Movement.
 Kıvılcımlı's ideas failed to convince others in the TKP, and the party reverted to the analysis it held in 1925, that the issues in the Kurdish regions of Turkey arose from the continuation of feudalism in those areas.
 Apart from small sections, the Yol series, including much of Kıvılcımlı's work on the Kurdish question was not published until after his death.